shizuo-kaji/LC_QSPR/README.md

 ### Prediction by R (lightGBM etc)

-- Open qspr.R in RStudio and load desc_sample.csv.
-The R script contains several regression and classification analysis.
-The scirpt is still very messy and needs to be cleaned.
+- Open the R Notebook *qspr.Rmd* in RStudio and load *desc_sample.csv*.
+The R Notebook contains several regression and classification analysis.

 ### Prediction by Chainer Chemistry
 - Prepare training and test datasets in the csv format.
 The file should contain SMILES and target value to be predicted.
 No descriptor information is needed.